-Overall, 44% of small firms in our sample say they took advice from sources outside their firms in the preceding 12 months.
+Overall, 44 per cent of small firms in our sample say they took advice from sources outside their firms in the preceding 12 months.
 While similar proportions of female- and male-led businesses had sought external advice over the past 12 months, we observe marked differences between ethnic and non-ethnic leaders.
-Whereas 48% of non-ethnic led businesses say they consulted external sources, only 33% of their ethnic counterparts claim to have done so.
+Whereas 48 per cent of non-ethnic led businesses say they consulted external sources, only 33 per cent of their ethnic counterparts claim to have done so.

-Figure 4.1.1 Overall proportion of businesses seeking external advice in past 12 months
+Figure 4.1.1 Overall proportion of businesses seeking external advice in past 12 months boroughs in the likelihood of business leaders consulting external sources of advice in the preceding 12 months.

-Overall, as shown in Figure 4.1.2 below, in our sample of businesses across the five cities, we observe no notable difference between businesses located in low- and medium-income boroughs in the likelihood of business leaders consulting external sources of advice in the preceding 12 months.
+Overall, as shown in Figure 4.1.2 below, in our sample of businesses across the five cities, we observe no notable difference between businesses located in low- and medium-income